Background

 This is not the first time the Davis Meeker oak has been at risk of being cut down for the sake of road improvements.
 In 1984, the county, rather than Tumwater, was in charge of the road.
 The road department wanted to make safety improvements to Old Highway 99 and asked the county commissioners for permission to cut down the tree.

 Jack Davis was an eminent leader of environmental issues in the area.
 He was soft spoken and well-respected.
 He and others provided public testimony to the county commissioners.
 The commissioners included Karen Fraser, who later became Senator Fraser.
-She recently recalled how it came about: "So those of us who live there, we saw that if you cut the tree down, it changes the whole landscape.
+She recently told Ronda Larson Kramer how it came about: "So those of us who live there, we saw that if you cut the tree down, it changes the whole landscape.
 So we directed the road department to save the tree and do what they could and to put up a safety barrier.
 It passed unanimously.
 It wasn't a big controversy.
 It was a concern.
 And Jack Davis had a lot of credibility and everyone respected his perspective."

 There are few remaining historical landmarks in the Tumwater area.
 The Davis Meeker oak is one.
 See here for more of this history by local historian Don Trosper.
 Below are the minutes of the commissioners meeting when the tree was saved in 1984.